-The A2C2 represents ASU’s investment in centralized research computing via high-performance and high-throughput computing with about 4000 cores with high-speed Infiniband interconnects and high-memory computing with a 32 core 1TB RAM symmetric multiprocessing machine.
-All of the compute nodes have access to 400TB of high-speed scratch storage and 1.5PB of spinning disk primary storage.
-These compute and storage resources are connected via a 10 Gbps fiber link to the rest of campus and to ASU’s 100 Gbps Internet2 Innovation Platform network.
-The data center in Goldwater 167 is a 1600 sq ft facility with 750 kW of power, 54 F 46 gpm chilled water, and 69 F 16,000 cfm chilled air.
-In addition to the physical infrastructure, the A2C2 hosts a team of advanced operations professionals who lead the coordination of the hardware, software stack, and network cyberinfrastructure.
+The A2C2 represents ASU’s investment in centralized research computing and supports (a) high-performance computing with about 1,200 cores interconnected with high-speed Infiniband, six K-40 NDIVIA GPUs and six 60-core Intel Phi processors; (b) high-throughput computing with about 400 serial cores; and (c) high-memory computing with a 32 core 1TB RAM symmetric multiprocessing machine.
+All of the compute nodes have access to 400TB of high-speed scratch storage and a 1.5PB capable mass storage system.
+These cycle and storage resources have a 10 Gbps fiber link to the campus research ring and an Internet2 100 Gbps ethernet outside of ASU.
+The data center in ISTB1 is a 5,000 sq ft facility with 2.5 MW of power, chilled water and chilled air from ASU’s physical plant, as well as local chilled water systems, redundant UPS systems, and a back-up power diesel generation plant.